 5. Adapt to Your Child’s Needs

 Every child learns differently, so the most important thing to remember is to adapt to your child’s needs when figuring out how to help them get homework done.
-Perhaps your child would benefit from school software if they enjoy computer games.
+Perhaps your child would benefit from online tutoring or educational apps if they enjoy computer games.
 In addition, talk with your child’s teacher about the homework load.
 Sometimes the amount of time a teacher is thinking an assignment will take ends up being twice as long, so let them know if it is getting to be too much.
 For students with special needs, a continuing conversation with the teacher as well as counselors will go a long way to ensuring a happy school year both for the parents and for the child.